glenkleidon/JSON-ND/README.md

 [
 "T520:char[4]",
 "T520:char[4]",
-"To be\u003A or not to be:string",
+"To be\u003A Or not to be:string",
 "1:single",
-"true:boolean"
+"true:boolean",
+"0:currency"
 ]

 ```